Sponsored by Planet Ark’s Make It Wood

 “Floating timber vanities are a popular choice, and they create the illusion of space.
 The benefit of a custom vanity is you can completely customise for each individual space, your family’s needs and the amount of storage you require.”
 That’s something I really loved about the tiny vanity in my WC which could hold an impressive 12 toilet rolls!

-Interior designer James Treble, star of The Living Room and an ambassador for Planet Ark, told us: “The fact that most timber these days comes certified from regrowth forests (which has a full chain of custody so you know it’s the real deal) means we can all use and enjoy the benefits that timber brings in our homes as one of only 10 materials which is both renewable and recyclable! .
+Interior designer James Treble, star of The Living Room and an ambassador for Planet Ark, told us: “The fact that most timber these days comes certified from regrowth forests (which has a full chain of custody so you know it’s the real deal) means we can all use and enjoy the benefits that timber brings in our homes as one of only 10 materials which is both renewable and recyclable!
+(More on choosing the right wood here).
 As for the cost, well quality timber flooring, furniture and cabinetry are made to last, and unlike other finishes they can be sanded stained and refinished many times over, meaning their value outlives many other products.”

-Make It Wood, a partnership between Planet Ark and , say when sourced responsibly, wood can play a big part in helping tackle .
+Make It Wood, a partnership between Planet Ark and Forest and Wood Products Australia, say when sourced responsibly, wood can play a big part in helping tackle climate change.
 This is because wood is a low carbon option for building; it sequesters carbon during the growth phase, it stores carbon for the long-term, it is renewable and it has a lower embodied energy than many other building materials such as concrete, steel or plastics.
 As a result, using wood allows us to live a low carbon lifestyle.
-Wood is unique among building materials because it is a natural carbon store – .
+Wood is unique among building materials because it is a natural carbon store – up to 50% of its dry weight is carbon.
 Responsibly sourced wood products store the carbon that the growing trees have removed from the air.

 You get what you pay for